MegaMek/megamek.github.io/play.md

 1. You will need to know your external IP address.
 You can get this from your router, from websites like [What is My IP](https://www.whatismyip.com/), or by simply googling "what is my IP address?"
 2. In most situations, you will need to configure your router to forward requests to port 2346 (or a different port if you changed the default) to the computer you are actually playing on in order for other players to connect over the internet.
 This will vary by router, but typically involves using the router's web-based software to add [port forwarding](https://portforward.com/).

-You can also run the game "hotseat" on the same computer.
+You can also run the game "hot seat" on the same computer.
 In this case, you want to open up two instances of MegaMek.
 Start the game with one instance and connect to `localhost` from the second instance.

 You can register your game when you start it up.
 This will list your game on our [list of servers](/servers.html) and make it easier for other players to find.
 It will also list your external IP address.
 You will still need to ensure that port forwarding is working properly in order for other players to connect.